Thailand's reluctant leader prolongs his grip on power

 But the scuttling of a draft constitution this month has prolonged military rule and cast further doubts on the former army chief's professed allergy to high office.

-It could also erode rather than consolidate Prayuth's power, say experts, as public discontent grows with a junta that has curbed basic freedoms and failed to energize the economy.
+It could also erode rather than consolidate Prayuth's power, say experts, as public discontent grows with a junta that has curbed basic freedoms and failed to energise the economy.

 Prayuth, who arrives in New York this week to speak at the U.N.
 General Assembly, toppled the remnants of Prime Minister Yingluck Shinawatra's elected government weeks after a court removed her.
 The coup halted months of often violent street protests.